-- have a substantial body of knowledge at the frontier of a field of work or learning within Divinity or one or more of its associated disciplines, including knowledge that constitutes an original contribution to the discipline or the profession
+- have a substantial body of knowledge at the frontier of a field of work or learning within divinity or one or more of its associated disciplines, including knowledge that constitutes an original contribution to the field

-- have communication skills to cogently present a complex investigation of originality or original research for external examination against international standards, and to communicate research results to peers and the community
+- have skills to present cogently a complex investigation of originality or original research for external examination against international standards, and to communicate research results to peers and the community.

 Follow on study

 Domestic students: Applications for admission to commence in second semester 2017 close on 15 April 2017 and applications for admission to commence in first semester 2018 close on 15 November 2017.